-I’m still planning for my Native American themed den meeting.
-I think I’ve finally come up with a Native American wide-area game which does not require too much equipment and will work with a group of 9 year old scouts.
+I’m still planning for my Native American themed meeting.
+I think I’ve finally come up with a Native American wide-area game which does not require too much equipment and will work with a group of Cub Scouts.

 Pahsahëman is similar to football.
 It has been played by the Lenape of the American Northeast for many generations.
 Traditionally, teams of men are pitted against teams of women.
 Men are allowed to kick the ball only, while women can kick, throw, or carry the ball.
 The version below has some added notes to adapt it for use by scouts.